hisubram/mobilefoundation/handling_push_notifications_in_client_applications.md

 In Xcode, enable push notifications for your application in the **Capabilities** screen.
 {: cordova}

->**Important:** the bundleId selected for the application must match the AppId that you have previously created in the Apple Developer site.
+The bundleId selected for the application must match the AppId that you have previously created in the Apple Developer site.
+{: important}
 {: cordova}

 ![image of where is the capability in Xcode](images/push-capability.png)